mpicek/the_derivator/README.md

 # THE DERIVATOR: Automatic Differentiation in Haskell

-**This is a simple application for automatic differentiation in Haskell.**
+**This is a simple application for automatic differentiation in Haskell.
+You will never have to do the differentiation homework again to your maths class.**

 ## Supported functions